Elscrux/TaskEvaluator/README.md

 The tool is using multiple external services that need to be set up to gain full functionality.
 There are external tools for code generation, code evaluation and data visualization.

+In any case, you'll first have to
+- Install Docker
+- Start Docker-Engine

 ### GitHub Copilot

 - Add the following .NET User Secrets for TaskEvaluator